pletzer/nemoflux/README.md

 ```
 ![alt total flow at time 0](https://github.com/pletzer/nemoflux/blob/main/pictures/sa.png?raw=true)

+Note that the flux/flow should be multiplied by the earth's radius (A = 6371000) to get m^3/s.
 Feel free to edit the target points in file ../data/sa/S3_sa.txt.
+The path can cross land but must entirely be within the domain.

+## Trouble shooting

+Most errors are due the target line (path) having points falling outside the domain.